Mobile Drug Testing

 Serious safety problem

 Safe driving requires good judgement and sharp concentration.
 You also need to react quickly to changing situations on the road.
 Drug driving puts everyone on the road at risk.
 Our research shows that the presence of illegal drugs is involved in the same number of fatal crashes as drink driving.

 Mobile Drug Testing (MDT) operates alongside RBT for alcohol and police also have the power to test drivers they believe may be under the influence of illegal or prescription drugs.
-MDT is increasing and by 2017, there will be three times the number of tests on NSW roads.
+MDT is increasing, with police conducting about 100,000 roadside drug tests each year in NSW.

 Our MDT campaign combined with enforcement is the best way to stop drivers who have used drugs from getting behind the wheel when they shouldn't.

 When you are stopped